nabanitkoirala/react-language-selector/react-language-selector/README.md

 * onClickButton1 - function to control the output on clicking first button
 * onClickButton2 - function to control the output on clicking second button
-* classNameButton - Classname to change the css style for the buttons
+* classNameButton - Classname to change the css style for the default buttons
-* classNameSelectedLanguage - Classname to change the css style for selected button
+* selectedLanguageClassName - Classname to change the css style for selected button
 * buttonName1 - Name to be provided for first button
 * buttonName2 - Name to be provided for second button